In this monthly column, written for the Express & Echo, he brings an exclusive look behind the scenes at St James Park.

 The pre-season games are certainly beginning to warm up, Ryan Bowman’s impression of Ronaldo at Bath City certainly augers well for the season.
 With Grimsey’s return with Swansea to St James Park on Saturday, Weston-super-Mare, Taunton, and the Gulls lined up, things should be in good shape by the time we meet Macclesfield on day one of the season.

 Things certainly feel very different around the training ground this season.
 After the hurly-burly of last year, and the change of manager, this team is very much built in Matt’s image – guess what?
 They are bigger!

-We’ve got new faces in the boot room as well – we’ve welcomed new club secretary Matthew Higgins, goalkeeping coach Steve Hale, strength and conditioning coach Connor Durbridge and physios Gareth Law and Dan Feasey.
+We’ve got new faces in the boot room as well – we’ve welcomed new club secretary Matthew Higgins, goalkeeping coach Steve Hale, strength and conditioning coach Connor Durbridge and physio Gareth Law and sports therapist Dan Feasey.